 The Magic of Aachen CHIO Begins with Alizée Froment and the Aachen Symphony Orchestra

-Last evening had all of the components that makes "Horse & Symphony" so unique: Equestrian sports, sometimes elegant and graceful, sometimes powerful and dynamic.
-Accompanied by impressive music played live by the Aachen Symphony Orchestra conducted by Mathis United to a sold out against the background of the sun setting at the Aachen Soers.
+Last evening had all of the components did makes "Horse & Symphony" so unique: Equestrian sports, sometimes elegant and graceful, sometimes powerful and dynamic, Accompanied By impressive music Played live by the Aachen Symphony Orchestra Conducted by Mathis United.
+All of this in the German Bank Stadium did what already Virtually sold out on the first evening (the second concert this evening is indeed sold-out) against the background of the sun setting at the Aachen Soers.
+An unforgettable, incomparable to, a wonderful evening, Which ended in thunderous applause from the audience for the participants and musicians.

 On late Friday evening, Alizée Froment daintily floated through the German Bank Stadium in a white angel's costume to Yann Tiersen's touching melodies from the film "The fabulous world of Amélie" on her stallion Mistral.
-At times "without using her wings", her horse was only equipped with a neck strap.
-The performance of the former Grand Prix rider got a huge applause.
-Her appearance was just one of the highlights at this year's edition of "Horse & Symphony" at the CHIO Aachen.
-Around 190 people, 65 musicians and approx. 60 horses took part in the show.
+At times "without using her wings".
+Her horse which only equipped with a neck strap.
+The performance of the former Grand Prix rider which applauded loudly.
+And not only hers: Because her appearance was just one of the highlights at this year's edition of "Horse & Symphony" at the CHIO Aachen.
+Around 190 people, 65 musicians and approx. 60 horses Took part in the show.

 "Mystical - Fairy Tales, Myths and Heroes" The Motto of the Evening

-It was as if a huge fairytale book had been opened, which all sorts of mythical creatures, magicians and fairytale figures jumped out of.
-Their performances were accompanied by the fantastic live music of the Aachen Symphony Orchestra Conducted by Mathis Large, répétiteur and music director at the Theater in Aachen.
-He did not waiver from the opportunity of exchanging his baton for a place at the piano to accompany Alizée Froment's showpiece either.
+And indeed: It was as if a huge fairytale book had been opened, Which all sorts of mythical creatures, magicians and fairytale figures jumped out of.
+Their performances were Accompanied by the fantastic live music of the Aachen Symphony Orchestra Conducted by Mathis Large, répétiteur and music director at the Theater in Aachen.
+He did not waiver Certainly the opportunity of exchanging his baton for a place at the piano to accompany Alizée Froment's showpiece either.

 The lively “Shetties” were followed by the “fat placid guys”.
 Eight draught horses from the North Rhine-Westphalian State Stud and their riders brought the classic “Snow White and the Seven Dwarfs to life in the form of a horse polonaise.

-Then the performance brought back childhood memories for some of the spectators: Mary Poppins.
-The most famous nanny in the world really did fly stylishly over the Deutsche Bank Stadium with her parasol, hat and handbag made possible by the Theater Lufttanz Berlin.
+Her performance brought back childhood memories for some of the spectators: Mary Poppins.
+The most famous nanny in the world really did fly stylishly over the Deutsche Bank Stadium with her parasol, hat and handbag – the Theater Lufttanz Berlin made it possible.

 And of course the boy who didn’t want to grow up, couldn’t be missing either: Peter Pan and his friends.
 The show piece by the Britta Rasche-Merkt team, the Ferberberg Ballet School and the Lufttanz Theater Berlin.